AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/start_live_ios.md

 - Xcode 9.0 or later.
 - Two iOS devices running iOS 8.0 or later
+- A computer that can access the Internet.
+Ensure that no firewall is deployed in your network environment, otherwise the project will fail.
 - A valid [Agora account](https://docs.agora.io/en/Agora%20Platform/sign_in_and_sign_up) and an Agora project, please refer to [Start using the Agora platform](https://docs.agora.io/en/Agora%20Platform/get_appid_token?platform=All%20Platforms) and get the following information from Agora Console:
   - The App ID: A randomly generated string provided by Agora for identifying your app.
   - A temporary  token: A token is the credential that authenticates a user when your app client joins a channel.
 A  temporary token is valid for 24 hours.
   - The channel name: A string that identifies the channel.
 - Apple developer account.
-- A computer that can access the Internet.
-Ensure that no firewall is deployed in your network environment, otherwise the project will fail.

 ## Project setup

 In order to create the environment necessary to integrate Interactive Live Streaming into your app, do the following in Xcode:

 1. [Create a new project](https://help.apple.com/xcode/mac/current/#/dev07db0e578) for an iOS app using the **Single View App** template.
-Make sure you select **Storyboard** as the user interface.
+Make sure you select **Storyboard** as the user interface, and **Swift** as the programming language.

    <div class="alert note">If you have not added any team information, you can see an **Add account...** button.
 Click it, input your Apple ID, and click **Next** to add your team.</div>